willsowerbutts/ersatz80/README.md

 Photos: https://photos.app.goo.gl/xWK76i5JX4hLooR16

 You'll need an Arduino Mega2560 board (about $10 on eBay) and a CMOS Z80 (eg Z84C0020).
+Note that NMOS Z80s will not work as they are not fully static.
 Connect a bit of prototyping board to the 36-pin "DIGITAL" connector on the Mega2560 board.
-Then connect the Z80 signals as follows:
+Then wire up a 40-pin socket for the Z80 as follows:

 | Signal        | Z80 pin       | AVR Mega2560 |
 | ------------- | ------------- | ------------ |